 With a perfect location on Hwy 25-70 in Marshall, A-B Tech Madison is locally committed to our students and community.
 Since the fall semester of 2014, we have served 1753 students (969 curriculum and 784 continuing education).
 We serve students of all ages and are proud to offer excellent courses and instructors to prepare students for the demanding healthcare/emergency service fields in both continuing education and curriculum programs.

-- Nurse Aide I is a short-term credentialing training course that enables individuals to go to work as caregivers in a healthcare setting such as a nursing home, hospital, or home health care.
+- Nurse Aide I is a short-term credentialing training course that enables individuals to go to work as caregivers in a healthcare setting such as a nursing home, hospital, or home healthcare.
 Both day and evening classes are offered on a year-round schedule.
 Upon successful completion of the Nurse Aide I course, students take the North Carolina Nurse Aide I exam for state certification.
 This course can be the initial step in discovering your interest in many allied health careers available and is also a requirement for students interested in A-B Tech's Associate Degree Nursing program.
 According to A-B Tech's Job Board, this career has grown by 4% over the last two years and is expected to grow by 11% over the next ten years.
-Nursing assistants normally earn around $11.65 an hour and highly experienced nursing assistants can earn as much as $31,565 annually.
+The average Certified Nursing Assistant salary in North Carolina is $33,498 as of May 01, 2023, but the range typically falls between $30,531 and $36,988.
 Over the last 12 months, 31 local businesses have posted jobs for nursing assistants.
-Tuition for the Nurse Aide I course is currently $211.40, with textbooks costing approximately $86.
+Tuition for the Nurse Aide I course is currently $242, with textbooks costing approximately $90.

 On the emergency services/healthcare side, there are four main levels of credentials for emergency responders in North Carolina.
 A-B Tech Madison offers the first two: